buganini/medium-backup/workflow-nrf52-bmp.md

 It is called native because Black Magic Probe can also run on other 3rd party hardware, check https://black-magic.org/hardware.html for more details)

 **Target Hardware**: Raytac MDBT50Q-DB-33 (nrf52833)
-Black Magic Probe is probably the most versatile debugger, check https://black-magic.org/supported-targets.html for more details
+Black Magic Probe (BMP) is probably the most versatile debugger, check https://black-magic.org/supported-targets.html for more details

 **My OS**: macOS Sonoma 14.6.1, Apple M2, everything should be no more difficult on Linux